ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Getting an Account
 -------------------

 To access Nightingale, your project needs to have a *project group* set up with access to Nightingale, and associated with the various resources that you need to use.
 The project's Principal Investigator (PI) sets up the project group, and the PI's user login account will be the first login account attached to the project group.
-The PI must have an NCSA Identity (username and password) or get one, and request access from Nightingale administrators.
+The PI must have an NCSA Identity (username and password), or get one, and request access from Nightingale administrators.
 This page covers that process.

 The project PI will need to follow the process of creating the project group, and themselves go through the training process and be added to the HIPAA Covered Entity.
 Other users on the project will just need to follow the training and Covered Entity process.
 This page covers both processes.